danieldfc/npc-nlw-04/README.md

 This project was developed on the Next Level Week #04 event by [Rocketseat](https://rocketseat.com.br/) 🚀&nbsp;💜

-NPC is a project to check the level of satisfaction with a certain company, for example: Rocketseat; The application will contain several concepts used in the classes, but with some additions preferred by me.
+NPS is a project to check the level of satisfaction with a certain company, for example: Rocketseat; The application will contain several concepts used in the classes, but with some additions preferred by me.

 ## 🚀 Technologies